andreubotella/csswg-auto-build/test/css-conditional-5/font-tech-format-explainer.md

 colored layers—such as in a COLRv0—font is available, upgrade to a COLRv0 font with multi-colored glyphs.

-Without feature detection, sending a COLRv0 font to a UA with an incompatible font stack will lead to unexpected and potentially illegible results.
+Without feature detection, sending a COLRv0 font to to a UA with an incompatible font stack will lead to unexpected and potentially illegible results.
 Detecting the feature allows progressive enhancement.